Your brain health test

 To get a complete brain health assessment in an ideal world, we’d measure both the structure and function of your brain, look at blood flow to the different areas, or create a detailed map to see the different parts and how they are connected.
 BUT these scans are very expensive, complex, lengthy, and not very practical to do on your daily commute.

-Our simple brain health quiz aims to quickly and easily give an indication of your brain health right now; and is something you’ll be able to revisit after your habits and lifestyle have evolved.
+Our simple brain health test aims to quickly and easily give an indication of your brain health right now; and is something you’ll be able to revisit after your habits and lifestyle have evolved.

 The brain health test score combines both inputs—the daily behaviours that affect your brain health, and outcomes—some self-reported measures of how well your brain has been functioning recently.